Tannoo/Neopixel-Infinity-LED-Clock/README.md

     NTP sync'ed time for the RTC.
     Outside temperature via Weather update from openweathermap.org for the the background color.
     Dual-core usage to provide a more stable operations.
-    OTA updates now reflected by entire strip transitioning from green to red.
+    OTA update progress now reflected by entire strip transitioning from green to red.
     Strip brightness dimmed to 1/4 brightness during nighttime hours.

 # Libraries used: